vdemeester/blog/content/posts/2019-01-26-nix-run-alias.md

 ```

 In a nutshell, `_nix_run` is the function that create the alias function.
 There is so
-condition in there depending on wether we gave it a channel or not.
+condition in there depending on whether we gave it a channel or not.
 So, a call like
 `_nix_run foo bar unstable channels.nix` would, in the end generate a function `foo` with
 the following call : `nix run -f channels.nix unstable.bar -c foo`.